acrolinx/acrolinx-coding-guidance/topics/text-extraction.md

 See the complete list of [supported input types](https://support.acrolinx.com/hc/en-us/articles/10211264846482-Supported-Input-Types).

-When you submit a check using the API or the `sidebar.checkGlobal()` call, set the format to let Acrolinx know the input type of the document.
+When you submit a check using the API or the `sidebar.checkGlobal()` call, specify the format to let Acrolinx know the input type of the document.
 You can also set the format to `AUTO`.
-The platform then decides the format based on a pattern that matches the reference.
+Acrolinx uses a pattern that matches the reference and identifies the document type.
 Some input types, like DITA or resx, are a subset of the supported input types but have a different file extension.

-For multiformat editors, we recommend letting the platform.
+For multiformat editors, we recommend letting Acrolinx identify the format.

 *Note: If possible, use the default [mapping](https://support.acrolinx.com/hc/en-us/articles/10211141076882-Configure-Acrolinx-to-Recognize-Your-File-Type) and [content profiles](https://support.acrolinx.com/hc/en-us/sections/10210965667474-Content-Profiles).
-If you need a custom one, contact [Acrolinx Support](https://support.acrolinx.com/hc/en-us/requests/new) and ask for help!*
+If you need a custom content profile, contact [Acrolinx Support](https://support.acrolinx.com/hc/en-us/requests/new) and ask for help!*

-## Application API with Object Model
+## Application API with object model

-If your application doesn't provide the content in a format that Acrolinx supports, then you have to implement the text extraction as part of the Acrolinx integration.
+If your application doesn't provide the content in a format that Acrolinx supports, then you have to implement the text extraction as part of the integration.

 The extracted text should be as similar as possible to the object model and correspond to what the user sees on screen.